 What is VPN split tunneling?

-VPN split tunneling lets you route some of your device or app traffic through the VPN while other devices or apps maintain direct access to the internet.
+VPN split tunneling lets you route some of your device or app traffic through the encrypted VPN tunnel while other devices or apps maintain direct access to the internet.

-Use split tunneling to protect your browsing without losing access to local network devices.
+Use split tunneling to protect the traffic you choose, without losing access to local network devices.

 Why do I need a split-tunneling VPN?

 A basic VPN routes all your internet traffic through an encrypted tunnel to protect your data from hackers and third-party snoops.

 If your VPN doesn’t support split tunneling, you may run into situations where:

 - You can’t access foreign and local internet services at the same time